 c.
 Close and Secure the Cheek Plates

 After inserting the cable, close the cheek plates and secure them with the pin you removed earlier.
 Double-check that the pin is fully inserted and locked into place.
+Ensure the winch cable is properly reeved into the sheave to prevent slipping or damage during operation.

 This ensures that the cable remains in the sheave and the snatch block functions correctly during use.
+The cheek plates should be tightly closed with no gaps.

 4. Anchor Point Setup